TheRealStraits/CSCE4301-Project-2/README.md

 ### Hardware Connections

 Please follow the following Diagram in order to make the necessary connections with your Thumper.
+The Ultrsonic sensor requires 5V as well as the HM-10 Bluetooth Module.
+Make sure all components (Thumnper, Sensor, BT Module) are also connected to GND.

 ![Hardware Interface](https://github.com/TheRealStraits/CSCE4301-Project-2/blob/main/Diagrams/Hardware%20Interface.PNG?raw=true)